mccoyJosh/ClassInfo/SDEV140/M07/Day2/1_OOP/1_oop_intro.md

 # Object Oriented programming

-Object-oriented programming is the idea of modeling real world ideas, systems a objects as, well objects in code.
+Object-oriented programming is the idea of modeling real world and abstract objects as code where we assign attributes and actions to them.
 This is what we were doing last lecture, but we are going to more go over conceptually what is the point and extend upon the idea of subclasses and superclasses.